djryanj/k8s-rbactory-frontend/README.md

 # K8s RBACtory Frontend

+# About k8s-rbactory

+k8s-rbactory is a READ ONLY Kubernetes RBAC helper tool.

+## Features

+- Visually craft RBAC policies using a friendly interface
+- Policies can be crafted using presets or totally from scratch
+- When enabled and available via the [`k8s-rbactory-backend`](https://github.com/djryanj/k8s-rbactory-backend) API server, you can browse existing RBAC policies in-cluster
+- Copy existing policies to the builder to use as a starting point or to modify as needed
+- Basic security analysis of created policies, highlighting potentially dangerous configurations
+- YAML downloads of policies created with the tool

+k8s-rbactory-frontend is the static React-based frontend for k8s-rbactory.

 # Non-Goals

-1. Read Only Forever
+1. Writing to Cluster

    This tool is intended to help cluster users understand RBAC within their cluster and to craft RBAC policies that work using a visual workflow and easy to use interface.
 It is _not_ intended to be able to write RBAC to the cluster, as that should be done after review and using better methods (e.g., GitOps) than this.

-   As such it will never be extended with that functionality.
+   As such it will never be extended with that functionality; e.g., **IT WILL BE READ ONLY FOREVER**.
 Any requests, issues, etc. to do so will be closed.

 More non-goals will be added if needed.